RowanAllan11/RowanAllan11.github.io/index.md

 🧬 **AMRsplitter: A Workflow for Plasmid vs. Chromosome AMR Gene Localisation _(ongoing)_** <br>
 [View on GitHub](https://github.com/RowanAllan11/AMRsplitter) <br>
-- Developed and executed a comprehensive benchmarking workflow (composed in SnakeMake) utilising 'ground truth' hybrid assemblies to investigate the challenge of accurately detecting chromosomally-integrated plasmids and associated Antimicrobial Resistance (AMR) genes in Salmonella enterica short-read assemblies.
+- Developed and executed a comprehensive benchmarking workflow (composed in Snakemake) utilising 'ground truth' hybrid assemblies to investigate the challenge of accurately detecting chromosomally-integrated plasmids and associated Antimicrobial Resistance (AMR) genes in _Salmonella enterica_ short-read assemblies.
 - Demonstrated that existing plasmid classification tools significantly underperform in localizing AMR genes associated with single-event chromosomal integration (with one tool recording a 100% misclassification rate for chromosomal AMR genes); this work provides a rationale for prioritizing long-read sequencing for isolates where such integration events are suspected.

 🧬 **NMF L21 Normalisation: Molecular Cancer Class Discovery** <br>